ceterumnet/alpaca-web/phase2-migration-dashboard.md

 - Successfully migrated DiscoveryPanel.vue to use UnifiedStore directly
 - Created comprehensive test suite for migrated component
-- Started work on BaseDeviceAdapter.vue migration
+- Created BaseDevicePanel.vue to replace BaseDeviceAdapter.vue
+- Created test suite for BaseDevicePanel.vue
+- Migrated AppSidebar.vue to use UnifiedStore directly
-- Completed testing infrastructure for Phase 2
+- Created test suite for AppSidebarMigrated.vue
-- Created component test template for standardized testing approach
+- Developed component test template for standardized testing approach
+- Completed 75% of Batch 1 components

 ### Week of May 22, 2023 (Projected)

-- Complete BaseDeviceAdapter.vue migration
+- Begin EnhancedPanelComponent.vue migration
-- Complete AppSidebar.vue migration
+- Complete EnhancedPanelComponent.vue migration by May 28
-- Start work on EnhancedPanelComponent.vue
-- Create integration tests for initial set of migrated components
+- Create integration tests for Batch 1 components
+- Schedule demo of migrated components for May 29
-- Update performance benchmarks with first batch results
+- Update performance benchmarks with Batch 1 results
+- Prepare detailed plan for Batch 2 component migrations

 ## Next Actions

-- [ ] Complete BaseDeviceAdapter.vue migration by May 22
+- [x] Complete BaseDeviceAdapter.vue migration by May 22
+- [x] Start AppSidebar.vue migration immediately
+- [x] Complete AppSidebar.vue migration by May 26
-- [ ] Start AppSidebar.vue migration immediately after
+- [ ] Start EnhancedPanelComponent.vue migration
+- [ ] Complete EnhancedPanelComponent.vue migration by May 28
-- [ ] Schedule demo of migrated components for May 26
+- [ ] Schedule demo of migrated components for May 29
 - [ ] Prepare detailed plan for Batch 2 components
-- [ ] Update test infrastructure for device-specific components